Val Kilmer: Political views and charity work

+In 1998, Kilmer traveled to Iraq with AmeriCares to deliver humanitarian aid, the first US humanitarian airlift to Iraq since 1990.
 Kilmer made several trips to New Orleans to help in the 2005 Hurricane Katrina disaster relief.
-Kilmer is a supporter of Native American affairs and an advocate of environmental protection.
-He briefly considered running for Governor of New Mexico in 2010, but decided against it.
+He was a supporter of Native American affairs and an advocate of environmental protection.
+Kilmer briefly considered running for Governor of New Mexico in 2010 but decided against it.

 In May 2013, Kilmer lobbied Congress on behalf of the Equitable Access to Care and Health Act, or EACH Act (H.R.
 1814), a bill "to provide an additional religious exemption from the individual health coverage mandate" of Obamacare.

-Kilmer is an avid musician; he released a CD called Sessions With Mick in 2007.